friasdesign/frontend-nanodegree-mobile-portfolio/README.md

 | 5th       |           418ms |         2430ms |
 | _Average_ |         _421ms_ |       _2430ms_ |

-As shown by the comparison, there is almost 1 second of difference in slow connections for the 2 CSS files pattern this could be due to parallel download made by Google Chrome, so _making requests and downloading CSS files in parallel seems to work better for slow connections_; __Recalculate Styles__ is called once both files are already downloaded and parsed.
+As shown above, there is almost 1 second of difference in slow connections for the 2 CSS files pattern this could be due to parallel download made by Google Chrome, so _making requests and downloading CSS files in parallel seems to work better for slow connections_; __Recalculate Styles__ is called once both files are already downloaded and parsed.

 __Time to download CSS files (No-throttle)__